Efficient Alternating Minimization with Applications to Weighted Low Rank Approximation: Technique Overview

 \section{Technique Overview}

-In this section, we introduce the techniques we use in this paper.
-Before demonstrating our main techniques, let us first review the algorithm of~\cite{llr16}.
+In this section, we provide a preliminary overview of the techniques we use in this paper.
+Before diving into our algorithm and analysis, let us first review the algorithm of~\cite{llr16}.
 At each iteration, the algorithm alternates by solving two weighted multiple response regressions: starting with an initial matrix $Y$, it tries to find a matrix $X\in \R^{n\times k}$ that minimizes $\|W\circ (M-XY^\top)\|_F^2$, then they zero out the rows of $X$ with large $\ell_2$ norms and use the QR factor of $X$ to proceed.
 Then, they alternate and solve $\min_{Y\in \R^{n\times k}} \|W\circ (M-XY^\top)\|_F^2$ given the new $X$.
-After proper zeroing out and QR, the algorithm proceeds to the next iteration.
+After properly zeroing out large rows and QR, the algorithm proceeds to the next iteration.
 The main runtime bottleneck is to solve the weighted multiple response regression per iteration.

-Following the trend of low rank approximation~\cite{cw13} and fixed parameter tractable algorithm for weighted low rank approximation~\cite{rsw16}, it is natural to consider using sketching to speed up the multiple response regression solves.
-Let us take the regression
+Following the trend of low rank approximation~\citep{cw13} and fixed parameter tractable algorithm for weighted low rank approximation~\citep{rsw16}, it is natural to consider using sketching to speed up the multiple response regression solves.
+Let us consider

-as an example.
-Let $D_{\sqrt{W_i}}$ denote the $n\times n$ diagonal matrix that puts $\sqrt{W_i}$ on the diagonal, where $W_i$ is the $i$-th row of $W$.
+Let $D_{\sqrt{W_i}}$ denote the $n\times n$ diagonal matrix that puts $\sqrt{W_i}$ on the diagonal, where $W_i$ is the $i$-th column of $W$.
 It is not hard to verify that~\eqref{eq:multiple_Y} can be cast into $n$ linear regressions (see details in Claim~\ref{cla:X_Y_n_LR}), each of which is in the form of